 - Handles large-scale, cross-functional research programs with multiple stakeholders

-- Strong regulatory compliance and data security for enterprise procurement requirements
+- Strong regulatory compliance for enterprise procurement requirements

-- Industry-recognized brand adds credibility to research findings presented to leadership
+- Recognized brand adds credibility to research findings shared with leadership

 Qualtrics Cons

-- Significant learning curve: most teams need dedicated training and a platform admin to manage it
+- Significant learning curve; most teams need dedicated training and a platform admin

-- No free trial or free version available for evaluation
+- No free trial or free version for evaluation

-- Feature depth includes many research capabilities most product teams will never use
+- Feature depth includes capabilities most product teams will never use

 Qualtrics Pricing